Dict runs on macOS, Linux, and Windows. We said we would, and then we actually did it.

 A lightweight iPhone app that shares your snippets and lets you dictate on the go.
 Big maybe.

-Drag an audio file onto the menu bar icon to transcribe it.
-Useful for meeting recordings, voice memos.
+Drop an audio file onto Dict to transcribe it.
+Handy for meeting recordings and voice memos.

 Identify who's speaking in multi-person recordings.
 "Person A said X, Person B said Y." Very ambitious.